Skip to main content

 Environment Setup

-Get your Privy app ID from dashboard.privy.io and add it to frontend/.env.local:
+Get your App ID from dashboard.privy.io and set it in frontend/.env:

 NEXT_PUBLIC_PRIVY_APP_ID=your_app_id_here